Distributed-IoT-Software-Arch-Course/python-oop-playground/README.md

 - `dict`: Dictionary (key-value pairs)
 - `set`: Set of unique elements
 - `None`: Special constant representing the absence of a value

+**In this playground, type hints have been only mentioned in this README in order to present a more structured code and give you and idea of how to use them in your Python projects.
+In future projects and examples they might be integrated in the code to provide a more structured and clear code, so please refer to this section for a brief overview of how to use them.**